OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 There are two main camps within the free software community: The free software movement, and the OSS movement.
 Both have differing ideologies based on user liberties and the practical applications of software.
 Often, the term 'FLOSS' is used to reconcile these two political camps, and means 'Free/Libre and Open Source Software'; Libre being French and Spanish for 'free' in the context of freedom.

-Major organisations in the FLOSS space include the UK's [Software Sustainability Institute](https://www.software.ac.uk/),
+Major organisations in the FLOSS space include the UK's [Software Sustainability Institute](https://www.software.ac.uk/), who produce valuable resources such as their recent [Software Deposit Guidance for Researchers](https://softwaresaved.github.io/software-deposit-guidance/).

 ### For individual projects